 Application process deadline is to be determined.

 The IIWRMB Board will make decisions on the delegation.
 This year there is no limit as to the number of delegates an ECOSOC accredited organization can have.
-IIWRMB delegates will be chosen using the criteria outlined on the website and in the application form.
+IIWRMB delegates will be chosen as to willingness to actively participate, and be a member of IIWR-MB.

 Parallel Events are organized by NGOs, and focus on specific topics.
 IIWRMB has hosted 3 Parallel Events in the past, using a panel format.
 The event is a mechanism for local issues to be raised in a global context.
-IIWR-MB will likely submit an application for a virtual Parallel Event, for consideration.
+IIWR-MB has been approved to host a a virtual Parallel Event, for CSW 66.

 - NGO-CSW: This is where most of IIWR-MB’s time and energy is spent.
 There is much diversity and energy in the NGO community.
 Check out: https://ngocsw.org/